 Economic damages are calculated based upon the plaintiff’s actual losses.
 They may include past and future medical expenses, lost wages, property damage, out-of-pocket expenses and rehabilitation costs.

 Non-economic damages are more difficult to value and cannot be specifically calculated.
 They may include a monetary award for pain and suffering, emotional distress, mental anguish, loss of companionship, loss of enjoyment of life or other less tangible losses.

 Punitive damages are intended to punish the defendant for reprehensible acts and to deter the defendant and others from ever engaging in those acts.
 Punitive damages are not routinely awarded.
 Louisiana Civil Code Art.
 3546 sets forth the general guidelines as to whether punitive damages may be claimed.
 Louisiana courts disfavor awarding punitive damages except in very limited circumstances.

 A statute of limitations is a time limit imposed by law.
 The plaintiff in a personal injury claim has a limited amount of time in which to file a lawsuit.
 If the plaintiff does not file the lawsuit within that time limit, their claim is forever barred.
 Generally, the time limit begins to run from the date the plaintiff was injured or became aware of the injury.
 Statutes of limitations vary from state to state.
 Different time limitations can apply depending on the type of claim you have and on who the responsible parties are.

 In Louisiana, many cases are subject to a one-year statute of limitations.
 This means that the injured person has only one year from the accident or injury date to either settle their claim or file a lawsuit.

 At The Penton Law Group, PLLC, we have dedicated our practice exclusively to personal injury matters.
-Contact our Jackson personal injury attorneys today if you have been injured because of the negligence of another.
+We have multiple locations, Contact our Jackson personal injury attorneys today if you have been injured because of the negligence of another.